Originally posted on June 15, 2010. I added photos of things that have happened since June 2010.

 Trust me, I could go on as long a rant as anybody about the current perceptions of Mizzou and how ridiculous and unfair it all is.
 I could also go on a rant about how this supposed "tier" system is a complete and total embarrassment for everybody involved.
 (In fact, I might still end up ranting about the latter.
 It's that bad.)

 Instead, I'm going to point something out.
 In the last five years, in a conference built around inequality, while making infinitely less money from television than their counterparts in the Big Ten and SEC, Missouri has won big at football, basketball, softball, baseball, wrestling, and volleyball.
 They had a former track star almost win gold at the Olympics.
 They had a golfer qualify for the Masters and US Open.
 They upgraded their football, basketball, baseball and swimming/diving facilities to some of the best in the country.
-They've made home run hire after home run hire after home run hire through the years, and despite the comparative lack of money, they've kept all of those hires too.
+They've made home run hire after home run hire after home run hire through the years.

 And now you're telling me they might actually get paid like a semi-real major conference program?